 Put Yourself in the Other’s Shoes

 In understanding the other side, listen to what your spouse and other family members have to say about the move including their fears and misery over leaving a place they love or have lived in for a long time.
-Don’t speak until they’ve pled their own case.
+Don’t speak until they’ve pled their case.
 Even if they change their mind and want to move, they still must find a job, new friends, a new home, amenities, and services they want and need.
-They also must search for a new house, start packing up their possessions and hire a reputable moving company.
+They also must search for a new house, start packing up their possessions, and hire a reputable moving company.
 For everyone involved, moving brings even more pressure and responsibilities than you expect, let them know they have your support and encouragement.

 Make Joint Decisions Together

-As a couple and family, you’re in this life together, so every decision you make must be done together with regard to the unit and not just the individual.
+As a couple and family, you’re in this life together, so every decision you make must be done together about the unit and not just the individual.
 Whatever is decided – if you remain where you are or plan to dive in and move — ensure that both parties are content with the decision and no significant resentment lingers.
-Visit the prospective area you’re interested in if your spouse and/or family is still unsure and take preliminary trips there or rent a temporary residence to try it out, says International Living.
-If local or long distance moving is on the plate, review your finances and create a budget.
+Visit the prospective area you’re interested in if your spouse and/or family are still unsure and take preliminary trips there or rent a temporary residence to try it out, says International Living.
+If local or long-distance moving is on the plate, review your finances and create a budget.
 Then hire a moving company that offers plenty of options in several different price ranges.